DriesSmit/ARC3-solution/README.md

-# ARC-AGI Challenge 3 - Action Learning Agent
+# ARC-AGI Challenge 3 – StochasticGoose
-This action learning agent for the ARC-AGI-3 Agent Preview Competition uses a simple reinforcement learning setup to predict which actions will cause frame changes, enabling more efficient exploration than random action selection.
+StochasticGoose is an action-learning agent for the ARC-AGI-3 Agent Preview Competition.
+It uses a simple reinforcement learning approach to predict which actions will cause frame changes, enabling more efficient exploration than random selection.

 ## Authors